 Saturday 21st September 2019

 There will be para-cycling road races for all classifications on the opening Saturday of the Championships.
-The C1 race starts in Beverley, and takes a 93km route via Tadcaster and Wetherby to Harrogate.
-The route for the races in some other classifications is shorter, so there are intermediate start points at Tadcaster, Wetherby, and Harrogate.
+They are called the Yorkshire 2019 Para-Cycling International.
+Some races start in Beverley, and take a 106km route via Tadcaster and Wetherby to Harrogate.
+The route for the races in some other classifications is shorter, so there are intermediate start points at Tadcaster and Wetherby.

 This is the first time that para-cycling has been integrated into the UCI Road World Championships.
 It will get the 2019 event off to a great start, with competitive races and big crowds.